 “What belongs to Cadence belongs to me.
 And Cadence thinks you’re family, so—you understand, yes?”

 “‘Family.’
+Again.
 I see… Poor thing.”
 Francis’s eyes dimmed for a moment and he stared at his v-cigarette.
 “I’ve heard about your circumstances a bit from Cadence….
 You’re still in search of Beta, correct?”

 “Conta?”
 Maria smiled.
 “Yes, of course!”

 Francis smiled pleasantly then.
-“I’m not completely certain about this, but Beta’s—Conta’s—path might align with out search for the children and Alpha.
+“I’m not completely certain about this, but Beta’s—Conta’s—path might align with our search for the children and Alpha.
 I can only open my gates where I’ve been previously, and I’ve gotta admit that I don’t have as many as I’d like in Leo.
 Since you’re traveling through Leo at the moment, would you mind if I occasionally came on board to put my gates down wherever you’ve stopped at?”